Immersive theater: RATS Theatre, Sweden

 In 2008 RATS Theatre translated the play Antigone into an immersive radio drama to teach lessons in democracy and decision making to youths.
 Rats used computer technology to elicit feedback from the audience to improve future performances.
 Rats built two different theatres to hold their shows, one in Husby and the other in Kista (Both cities in Sweden).
 Husby is in a lower income area and Kista is in a higher income area, which helped them reach out to the youths of two completely different communities.
 This was important because they were able to use their program to help educate youths.
 All performances took place in an immigrant suburb, and the interactive decision making gave these students an important lesson in democracy—showing them the democratic process of public decision making.
 In Husby, 84% of the inhabitants are either not born in Sweden or children of immigrant parents.
 Inputs from teens was optional but encouraged in order to get more information for the future productions.
 The RATS program has now expanded into Egypt, Libya and Tunisia.
 With the goal of helping teens getting involved in theatre can have their opinions help shape the future.

 The mixture of interaction and the performance of the story triggers both emotional and cognitive feelings for young audiences.
 The ability to engage through text messages kept the audience involved while questions provoked deep thought.
 This cognitive process can improve lives.
 By the students learning how to use their opinions to shape performances they can also use their opinions to shape society.
 They can do this by voting in elections, becoming a teacher and most importantly working within the arts.
 All of these possible options would help continue to shape society in a positive way just as they did when they were motivated by the RATS program.

-Punchdrunk

-Punchdrunk is a British theatre company founded in 2000 by Felix Barrett.
-Their first production that same year was an adaptation of Georg Buchner's Woyzeck, set in an abandoned army barracks.
-This production set the precedent for future Punchdrunk shows, including the repurposing of large disused or abandoned spaces, the blending of various genres into a cohesive storyline, and allowing the audience the freedom to experience the production at their own pace while wearing specialized masks to encourage exploration and a loss of inhibition.
-Since then, Punchdrunk has staged many theatrical productions in a variety of locations, including adaptations of The Masque of the Red Death, The Cherry Orchard, Faust, and several different adaptations of Woyzeck.
-Notably, they have staged four separate productions of their award-winning adaptation of Macbeth, entitled Sleep No More, in 2003 in London, 2009 in Boston, 2011 in a permanent installation in New York City, and in 2016 in a permanent location in Shanghai through their International arm, in partnership with SMG Live.
-They also produced the limited television series The Third Day.